AXeL-dev/distract-me-not/README.md

 Distract Me Not is a lightweight website blocker with a user friendly interface.

-> :warning: version 2.0 is not available on [AMO](https://addons.mozilla.org/firefox/addon/distract-me-not/) due to review issues, you can still get the latest release from [here](https://github.com/AXeL-dev/distract-me-not/releases/latest) & [install it manually](https://github.com/AXeL-dev/install-webextension).

 ## Features

 - Prevent access to a range of websites.